ffredhenry/algo-py/README.md

 * Used to create randomly-generated CSVs for testing algorithm performance

 #### tripler.py
-* Serves as a proof-of-concept for file manipulation
+* Serves as a proof-of-concept for file content manipulation